 Every Easter Sunday in the Mission’s Delores Park, a gay charity group called the Sisters of Perpetual Indulgence holds a contest for the hunkiest Jesus lookalike among a group of scantily-clad hopefuls.
 Contestants, clothed in barely-there togas and accessorized with crowns of thorns and crucifixes, strut their stuff on a temporary stage in the park, after which a vote is cast and a new reigning Hunky Jesus is crowned.

 Unsurprisingly, such an irreverent take on Christianity causes major uproar, and various Catholic and Christian groups have labeled it blasphemous and a mockery of their faith.
 But the group who organizes it insists that it is done in the spirit of humor, and that the contest is part of their mission to “promote universal joy and expiate stigmatic guilt”.
-The huge controversy also affords the group widespread public exposure in order to promote human rights and liberal issues within both the gay and mainstream community.
+The huge controversy also affords the group widespread public exposure in order to promote human rights and liberal issues within both the gay and mainstream communities.

 Folsom Street Fair

 Officially, it is a street celebration of adult San Francisco’s alternative communities.
 In reality, it is a fair where anything goes, and that really means anything, from nudity, to full S&M regalia, to a penchant for voyeurism.
-The organizers, Folsom Street Events, use the fair as a way to promote diversity within the leather/alternative lifestyle segment of the population, and the day includes music, entertainment, food and drink.
-The event is an eye opener to say the least, and truly has to be seen to be believed.
+The organizers, Folsom Street Events, use the fair as a way to promote diversity within the leather/alternative lifestyle segment of the population, and the day includes music, entertainment, food, and drink.
+The event is an eye-opener to say the least and truly has to be seen to be believed.

 Bring Your Own Big Wheel

 Is it daring?
 Yes.
 Is it fun?
 Supposedly.
 Is it legal?
-Of course not, but prizes like a pair of tighty-whities decorated with with denim iron-on skid marks may entice you to enter.
+Of course not, but prizes like a pair of tighty-whities decorated with denim iron-on skid marks may entice you to enter.
 The Bring Your Own Big Wheel race was started nine years ago as a conceptual art event by artist Jon Brumit, who raced down the famously curvy Lombard Street on a kid’s tricycle.
 These days, the venue has moved to just as curvy Vermont Street in Potrero Hill, but this hasn’t seemed to deter the hundreds of participants eager to scrape and fall down the hill on their plastic vehicles.

 The race is not sanctioned by the city due to the obvious risks, and the only rule is that your wheels need to be plastic.
 Bruni says that there really isn’t any good reason to do it, but this seems as good a reason as any for him and his fellow racers to return each year.
-Just keeping the bike in tact from the full weight of an adult is an achievement in itself, so if you can make it to the bottom with at least half your bike still together, consider yourself a winner.
+Just keeping the bike intact from the full weight of an adult is an achievement in itself, so if you can make it to the bottom with at least half your bike still together, consider yourself a winner.